 Choose some excellent Christmas books to read from this extensive list.
 There are titles for kids of all ages, from toddlers and preschoolers to upper elementary students.
 Adults will enjoy them, too!
 Some of them are new for 2021, and others are classics.
-As a school librarian and a mom, one of the things I look forward to during the holiday season is getting out our boxes of Christmas books.
+As a school librarian and a mom, one of the things I look forward to during the holiday season is getting out the Christmas books.
 Over the years, I’ve enjoyed these stories just as much (if not more than) the kids.
 Some of them are quirky, some of them are funny, and some might bring a tear to your eye.
-Join me as I take you on a journey through a list of the 31 best Christmas books for kids.
-Why 31?
-I was going to stop at 30, then there was just one more I had to add.
-Which one was it?
-I’ll let you guess.
+Join me as I take you on a journey through a list of the best Christmas books for kids.
+I keep adding more every year, and I hope you have a great time as you peruse these Christmas favorites.

 You Could Choose One of the Best Christmas Books to Read Each Day in December

 Since there are well over 31 best Christmas books on this list, you could (if you wanted to) choose one to read one each day of December.
 Most can be read in one sitting.
 For the chapter book, you could read the first chapter, then read it periodically throughout the month.
 I hope you’ll find some books on this list that you want to incorporate into your family traditions.
 These Christmas books are all outstanding!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to some of my favorite Christmas shows for kids.
 Just click on the link, then browse around and do your shopping.